wieslawsoltes/ProDataGrid/readme.md

 Hierarchical rows are driven by `IHierarchicalModel` (flattened view of visible nodes) plus a thin adapter and a built-in `DataGridHierarchicalColumn` that renders indentation and the expander glyph.

 - Plug in a model or factory: bind `HierarchicalModel`/`HierarchicalModelFactory` and set `HierarchicalRowsEnabled="True"`.
+- When hierarchical rows are enabled and no `ItemsSource` is provided, the grid auto-binds to the model's flattened view so callers don't have to manage or refresh a separate flattened collection; `ObservableFlattened` is available when you need `INotifyCollectionChanged`/reactive pipelines.
 - Provide children/leaves via `HierarchicalOptions` (`ChildrenSelector`, optional `IsLeafSelector`, `AutoExpandRoot/MaxAutoExpandDepth`, `SiblingComparer`, `VirtualizeChildren`).
 - The adapter exposes `Count/ItemAt/Toggle/Expand/Collapse` and raises `FlattenedChanged`; selection mapping uses the flattened indices.
 - Use `DataGridHierarchicalColumn` for the tree column; per-level indent is configurable via `Indent`.